nucypher/nucypher/docs/source/architecture/character.rst

 .. image:: ../.static/img/enrico_encrypt.svg
     :target: ../.static/img/enrico_encrypt.svg

-NuCypher uses the Umbral_ threshold proxy re-encryption scheme which employs a key encapsulation mechanism (KEM)/ data encapsulation mechanism (DEM).
+The NuCypher Network uses the Umbral_ threshold proxy re-encryption scheme which employs a key encapsulation mechanism (KEM)/data encapsulation mechanism (DEM).
 In this approach, an ephemeral symmetric key is used to encrypt the data, and the symmetric key is encrypted using an asymmetric encryption key.
-The encrypted data (the DEM portion) and the encrypted symmetric key (the KEM portion called a `capsule`) are stored collectively.
+The encrypted data (the DEM portion) and the encrypted symmetric key (the KEM portion, called a `capsule`) are stored together.

 Even though different blocks of newly generated bulk data may use different symmetric keys, the same asymmetric encryption key provided by Alice is used to encrypt the symmetric key.
 How and when Enrico uses a new symmetric key